 - Spend the 2014 Fall Term in Venice!
 Here’s how….

 - Grad student sets out to save a church!

 - Selection of video projects from 1st-year seminar: FYSM 1509 Street Art

-- Check out the Admissions page and hear Art History student Rebecca describe the advantages of studying Art History in the nation’s capital!
+- Video: the advantages of studying Art History in the nation’s capital!

 - Art Brut!
 New 4000/5000-level course and international symposium, Spring 2014!
 Read more…

-- CU Discovery Centre Community Engagement: recent articles highlight HTA students exploring Ottawa, practicum placements and partnerships with the Ottawa arts community and an “in focus” hands-on experience!
+- CU Discovery Centre Community Engagement: recent articles highlight HTA students exploring Ottawa, a fourth-year student’s Research Profile, practicum placements and partnerships with the Ottawa arts community and an “in focus” hands-on experience!